153957/153957/content/timelapse_guide.md

 sure that you take some test shots before starting the time-lapse to make sure the exposure is set correctly.

-When lighting conditions are very inconsistent, it may be beter to let the camera determine the shutter speed, you should then use Aperture priority mode (fixed aperture) to prevent changing of Depth of Field, while letting the camera decide the appropriate exposure.
+When lighting conditions are very inconsistent, it may be better to let the camera determine the shutter speed, you should then use Aperture priority mode (fixed aperture) to prevent changing of Depth of Field, while letting the camera decide the appropriate exposure.
 If there is still flickering in your movie, see the